spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/certificate-renewal.md

 tags: ["edge", "architecture"]
 ---

-Kubernetes uses certificates to secure the communication between different components of a cluster.
+Kubernetes uses SSL certificates to secure the communication between different components of a cluster.
 Using these certificates allows Kubernetes to secure API connections, verify the authenticity of the nodes, and encrypt connections.
 All certificates have an expiry date, and need to be renewed periodically.